-The following are the companies offering dental stem cells storage as part of a diversified stem cell storage approach.
-Each of these companies was created as a cord blood bank to collect and store the blood present in a newborn’s umbilical cord, because this blood contains a rich population of stem cells.
+The following companies offer dental stem cells storage as part of a diversified stem cell storage approach.
+The core business of these companies is cord blood banking, which is the storage of umbilical cord blood and tissue because of the rich population of stem cells these tissues contain.

 - Future Health Biobank (Nottingham, UK)